 Q 9.
 I'm afraid of my family and friends seeing me eating, and, if I manage it, seeming to find it easy; then they'll think I've just been pretending all along to be ill.

 You should also be grateful that you have the freedom - at least this time - of trying to do this on your own, on your own terms, rather than within the confines of the hospital ward, with all control taken from you (which is not necessarily a bad thing, but which doesn't prepare you very well for taking up the reins of normal life again afterwards).
-This is your chance to do your very best to prove right those who hope and believe you can do it thus.
-They don't think you've been faking; they don't understand how anyone could wilfully reduce their life to this miserable minimum of survival, and therefore they know that you are desperately ill.
+This is your chance to do your very best to prove right those who hope and believe you can do it thus, and to prove wrong those who doubt you, or believe only in your illness.
+Those who believe in you don't think you've been faking; they don't understand how anyone could wilfully reduce their life to this miserable minimum of survival, and therefore they know that you are desperately ill.
 You don't have to stay that way.
 It's OK to be ill, and then to stop being.
 The reality and legitimacy of your illness is not negated by a successful recovery: the extent of your illness will become clearest to you, and perhaps even to others, who see more clearly than you, only when you're better, and become a full human being again.

 Let other people know what you plan to do, and let them help you.
 They will do all they can to help, if you tell them what they can do; they're longing to know of something that will help.